ianwevans-wwt/UbuntuZFSRoot/README.md

 Instructions:

-1) Create a Ubuntu LiveUSB and place all of the script and config files in a new folder of your choice on the device.
+1) Create a Ubuntu LiveUSB and place all of the script and config files in a folder called scripts in the USB root.
 2) Modify the script to reflect the correct underlying disk ID's (e.g. /dev/sda).
 3) Run zfs_install.sh under the scripts folder on the USB drive.
 4) Once zfs_install.sh has completed, run final_install.sh.
 Reboot the system.